Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Can I Wear Glasses While Scuba Diving?

 Yes, you can wear contact lenses or use a prescription diving mask.
 Prescription diving masks may take a few weeks to get so try and order these in advance.
-And also, make sure that the mask you purchases can be used with a prescription.
+And also, make sure that the mask you purchase can be used with a prescription.
 Ask your manufacturer before purchasing.

 Will Sharks be There?